 That’s right: When you finish putting together the animation and export your project, Core Animator will build out the Swift or Obj-C code for you.

 If you’re looking to get started with Core Animator, I definitely recommend checking out their Core Animator Tutorials.
 After perusing their resources, you’ll be ready to start injecting beautiful animations into your next app.

 I have a confession to make:

-It’s one of the easiest tools to transition from UX wireframes to visual design and for that and many other reasons, we adore this tool for design.
-When we begin the process for putting together high-fidelity mockups, we use Sketch to bring our wireframes to life.
+It’s one of the easiest tools to transition from UX wireframes to visual design and for that and many other reasons, we adore this tool for mobile app design.
+When we begin the process of putting together high-fidelity mockups, we use Sketch to bring our wireframes to life.

 (In case you’re not familiar with the term high-fidelity mockups, they are detailed versions of a wireframe.
 Rather than just showing triangle where the music interface will go or a block where a button will be placed, you give a more accurate depiction of the final product.
 This step in the design process gives us a better feel for UI elements and makes it easy for us to communicate functionality with developers.)

 At the end of the day, the best tools are always going to be the ones that you can best execute with.
 Just as some artists are great with paint and others are great with stencil, you might find Photoshop, Illustrator, and XCode to be your favorite tools instead of the ones I’ve just listed.